altunenes/scramblery/README.md

 # scramblery
 Detects faces automatically and scrambles the face with given numbers.

-Online demo for js version (whole image): https://altunenes.github.io/scramblery/scramblery
+Online demo for js version (only whole image): https://altunenes.github.io/scramblery/scramblery (use the slider to adjust the scramble ratio before the scramble.
+In this version, you need to refresh the page for the next image.
+I will edit the code as soon as possible)

 ![scrambledImage](https://user-images.githubusercontent.com/54986652/150359859-845167f2-4f67-497b-87ff-4a3b627cac03.png)